Related terms: vasospasm, variant angina, Prinzmetal's angina

 Sometimes a coronary artery (one of the vessels supplying blood to the heart muscle) goes into spasm.
 This is also called vasospasm, and doctors are unsure of its cause.
 The spasm briefly narrows the coronary artery, so your heart does not get enough blood.
 Coronary artery spasm usually happens in a coronary artery that has been blocked or has fatty buildup (atherosclerosis), but it may happen in a normal coronary artery as well.

-A medicine called nitroglycerin can relieve an episode of angina.
-Patients may also receive medicines called calcium channel blockers.
+A medicine called nitroglycerin can relieve an episode of angina and calcium channel blockers are also used.

 Patients with variant angina have a greater risk of heart attack, an irregular heartbeat (arrhythmia), and even sudden death.

 See also on this site: Coronary Artery Disease